krunalajudiya/AndroidProjectMain/README.md

 # HelperVendor & HelperFactory
   - This project is on Demand Home Service Project
-  - HelperVendor is vendor side app
   - HelperFactory is user side app
+  - user request for service and vendor accept for requrest

 # Nelam-Tea-master
   - This project is ERP